W. H. Hobbs Supply Company: History

 William H. Hobbs started business in Eau Claire in 1885, when he entered into a partnership in a retail and wholesale hardware, lumber and supply store at 213 S. Barstow Street.
 The business expanded and relocated several times in the 1880s and 1890s, with Hobbs taking on various partners throughout.
 Over this time period, the company expanded their business into plumbing, heating and sheet metal work, becoming the first plumbing and heating contractor in the city.
 In March 1901 Hobbs purchased the Eau Claire Mill Supply Co. at the corner of Eau Claire Street and Farwell Street, the site which would later become its main headquarters.

 The business was incorporated as the W. H. Hobbs Supply Co. in January 1907.
 William's son Roswell joined the company in 1907 as vice president, and William's daughter Jessie later joined the company as well.

 With the rising popularity of automobiles, in 1907 the company opened the first auto garage and dealership in Eau Claire.
 Hobbs distributed Ford, Maxwell and REO automobiles, later adding Lozier, Locomobile, Thomas Flyer, Premier, Overland, Hudson and Chalmers cars.
 Their distributorship territory covered approximately 20 counties.
 Hobbs discontinued selling autos in 1913, with the company again expanding and re-focusing on wholesale hardware supply and contracting.

 In 1919, Hobbs built their main five-story building at 402–420 Eau Claire St., with 32,000 square feet of floor space.

 In 1925 the company purchased the bankrupt Phoenix Manufacturing Co., and operated it as a division of the Hobbs company until 1951, when it was sold and incorporated as the Phoenix Steel Corp.

 When William died in 1936, his son Roswell Hobbs assumed the position of president and daughter Jessie became vice president.

 The company again concentrated its efforts in the wholesale supply market.
 Further acquisitions in the 1940s and 1950s gave it a full city block in the business center of the city, comprising at least 27 buildings and 7.5 acres.

 Roswell Hobbs died in 1966, and Jessie Hobbs became president.
 In 1968, Jessie sold the controlling interest in the family business to Vernon C. Grudem, who was the company's plumbing and heating manager.
-Jessie died in March, 1976.
 After several ownership changes and management transitions, W. H. Hobbs Supply Co. ceased operations in 1993.